mikestuck/VideoSearch/README.md

 Fabric
 Crashlytics

 Due to including these analytic based pods you must first install them and create the xcode workspace.
-In order to install cocoapods enter the following line into the command line.
+In order to install cocoapods enter the following line into Terminal.

 ```
+Open Terminal
-$ sudo gem install cocoapods --pre
+$ sudo gem install cocoapods
 ```

 ### Installing